Cwantic/Documentation/Design/index.md

 ![Image](../Images/Pipestress1.jpg)

-- Select a row and click **F9** on keyboard will select the object in the 3D view.
+- Select a line and click **F9** on keyboard will select the object in the 3D view.

-- Select a row and click **F1** on keyboard will open PIPESTRESS help (if defined in the settings).
+- Select a line and click **F1** on keyboard will open PIPESTRESS help (if defined in the settings).

 Click [here](https://documentation.metapiping.com/Settings/General.html) to have more information about the settings.